Madrid is a city that caters for all

 provides a vibrant mixture of heterosexuals and homosexuals.

-Click here for a Chueca map (the numbers refer to these
+Click here for a Chueca map (the markers refer to these

 Chueca hotels)